firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

 We solve the above weak formulation using the finite element method.

 In the work of :cite:`Chin:1999` and later :cite:`Geevers:2018`, several triangular and tetrahedral elements were discovered that could produce convergent and stable mass lumping for :math:`p \ge 2`.
+These elements have enriched function spaces in the interior of the element that lead to more degree-of-freedom per element than the standard Lagrange element.
+However, this additional computational cost is offset by the fact that these elements produce diagonal matrices that are comparatively quick to solve, which improve simulation throughput especially at scale.
 Firedrake supports (through FInAT) these elements up to degree 5 on triangular, and degree 3 on tetrahedral meshes.
 They can be selected by choosing the "KMV" finite element.

 In addition to importing firedrake as usual, we will need to construct the correct quadrature rules for the mass-lumping by hand.
 FInAT is responsible for providing these quadrature rules, so we import it here too.::